etcipnja/MLH/README.md

 - END SEQUENCE NAME
     - Sequence to be executed at the end (one time)
 - SAVE IN META DATA
-    - Each plant will get its meta data updated upon successful completion of "AFTER" sequence.
+    - Each plant will get it's meta data updated upon successful completion of "AFTER" sequence.
 Please see below about expected format and examples
 - DEFAULT Z AXIS VALUE WHEN MOVING
     - Z coordinate for the head while moving to the plant's location
 - WHAT TO DO
-    - "test" to skip actual movements and sequences (but still update meta data)
+    - "test" to skip actual movements, sequences and don't update meta
     - OR "real" - for the real action

 Meta data fields require specially formatted input.
 In Python it is called "list of tupple pairs".
 Here is the example: